 The risk profession is struggling to exploit the opportunities created by big data, with many businesses placing it in the "too big to handle" box, according to Airmic.
 In response, the association has published a guide to using data for enterprise risk management, and is urging its members to improve their analytical literacy.

 According to a survey of Airmic members, 50% of respondents state that their use of data is limited, citing a number of challenges from poor quality of information to a lack of understanding on their own part.
 The paper, Driving the data dividend.
 Making use of analytics in risk management, written with Aon Risk Solutions and Ventiv Technology, addresses each of the challenges and proposes a model for data-driven decision making for risk professionals.

-"Data is vital for effective risk management," according to Georgina Oakes, research and development manager at Airmic, and author of the report.
+"Data is vital for effective risk management," according to Georgina Wainwright, research and development manager at Airmic, and author of the report.
 "Most risk managers have got a pretty good grip on the traditional risks facing their organisations.

 Big Data - What is it?

 - Multiple source - including internally and externally collected data

 - Large in variety - including structured (organised and categorised) and unstructured (unorganised) data